-- 15. Irrespective of the going and discussing details of the above article the prominent fact eminent from above articles that the same are directory and compulsory and to applied coextensively.
-Further Hon'ble Supreme Court held in the case regarding observing Quota Muhammad Shabbir Ahmed Nasir v.
-Secretary, Finance Division, Islambad and another (1997 SCMR 1026), wherein observed that:- - "26.
-From the above cited cases the following principles of law are deducible:- - (i) that equal protection of law does not envisage that every citizen is to be treated alike in all circumstances, but it contemplates that person similarly situated or similarly placed are to be treated alike; - (ii) that reasonable classification is permissible but it must be founded on reasonable distinction or reasonable basis; - (iii) that different laws can validly be enacted for different sexes, persons in different age groups, persons having different financial standings, and persons accused of heinous crimes; - (iv) that no standard of universal application to test reasonableness of a classification can be laid down as what may be reasonable classification in a particular set of circumstances, may be unreasonable in the other set of circumstances: - (v) that a law applying to one person or one class of person may be Constitutionally valid if there is sufficient basis or reason for it, but a classification which is arbitrary and is not founded on any rational basis is no classification as to warrant its exclusion from the mischief of Article 25;
+- 17. Irrespective of the going in deep and discussing details of the above article the prominent fact eminent from above provisions that the same are directory and compulsory and to applied coextensively.
+Further Hon'ble Supreme Court of Pakistan held in the case Muhammad Shabbir Ahmed Nasir's case regarding observing Quota, that:- - "26.
+From the above cited cases the following principles of law are deducible:- - (i) that equal protection of law does not envisage that every citizen is to be treated alike in all circumstances, but it contemplates that person similarly situated or similarly placed are to be treated alike; - (ii) that reasonable classification is permissible but it must be founded on reasonable distinction or reasonable basis; - (iii) that different laws can validly be enacted for different sexes, persons in different age groups, persons having different financial standings, and persons accused of heinous crimes; - (iv) that no standard of universal application to test reasonableness of a classification can be laid down as what may be reasonable classification in a particular set of circumstances, may be unreasonable in the other set of circumstances; - (v) that a law applying to one person or one class of person may be Constitutionally valid if there is sufficient basis or reason for it, but a classification which is arbitrary and is